For your painting projects, one of the more useful items is the microfiber roller.

 What follows are a few more tips that will help garner the best results.

-Add Extensions: You can add extension poles to each roller frame, so you can reach higher places without needing a ladder.
+You can add extension poles to each roller frame, so you can reach higher places without needing a ladder for painting.

 Remember to clean the roller cover after every use.
 If you are using latex paint, use soap and water to clean the cover.